Tadeusz Pietrzykowski: Early life

 Pietrzykowski was born on 8 April 1917 in Warsaw to father Tadeusz, an engineer, and mother Sylwina (née Bieńkowska), a teacher, both members of the Polish intelligentsia.
 In his youth he joined the boxing section of the Legia Warsaw club, where he trained under Feliks Stamm.
 He received a number of positive write-ups in the interwar Polish sports press, and was nicknamed "Teddy" or "Teddi".
 He was at the height of his sports career in the years 1936 and 1937; in 1935 his boxing section advanced to the A-rank in Warsaw, and in 1937 he qualified for the finals in the Polish Boxing Championships and became the Warsaw Champion in the bantamweight class.
 A 1938 edition of the Polish sports magazine Przegląd Sportowy declared him "the best bantamweight boxer in Warsaw".
-Unfortunately, around that time, he suffered an injury and was expelled from his school, and his boxing section was disbanded.
+Around that time he suffered an injury and was expelled from his school, and his boxing section was disbanded.

 Following the German invasion of Poland in September 1939, Pietrzykowski took part in the Siege of Warsaw, volunteering for a light artillery regiment.
 In early 1940, following the Polish defeat, he attempted to travel to France, where the Polish Army was being reformed.
 He was arrested in Hungary, and deported back to Poland, where he was interrogated and tortured by the Gestapo.
 On 14 June 1940, he was moved from a regular prison in Tarnów to the Auschwitz concentration camp.
 He arrived there with the first mass transport to Auschwitz concentration camp, receiving the camp prisoner number 77.